unlhcc/OSG-UserTraining-MWBD-2019/materials/AHM/02-HTCondor-Submitting.md

 transfer_input_files = input.txt
 transfer_output_files = output.txt

-error = job.error
+error = job2.error
-output = job.output
+output = job2.output
-log = job.log
+log = job2.log

 # The below are good base requirements for first testing jobs on OSG,
 #  if you don't have a good idea of memory and disk usage.